DEAKSoftware/Synergy-Binaries/readme.md

 ### Building

-Run the shell script with `buildLinux.sh --all` to build all packages.
+Run the shell script `buildLinux.sh --all` to build all packages.
 For other options, run with the `--help` switch.

 Alternatively, you can opt to build the binaries only, as detailed below.
 We're assuming the current path is in the `Synergy-Binaries` project root.